elves/elvish.io/src/learn/effective-elvish.md

 User-defined functions behave in the same way: they "return" values by writing to structured stdout.
-Without realizing that return value and outputs are the same in Elvish, it is easy to think of `put` as a command to return values and write code like this:
+Without realizing that return value and outputs are the same in Elvish, it is easy to think of `put` as *the* command to "return" values and write code like this:

 ```elvish-transcript
 ~> fn split-by-comma [s]{ put (splits , $s) }